 Paul is a Mount Desert Island native who received a BS in Business Administration from Babson College.
 After a 5-year stint in the Coast Guard, he returned to MDI to enter the family business, which he eventually purchased.
 Paul serves on the Bar Harbor Town Council, as the chairman of the Bar Harbor Cruise Ship Committee and as Treasurer of the Bar Harbor Yacht Club.
 In his free time he is a private pilot and enjoys boating, recreational fishing and bicycling.
 Paul's full bio...

 Hugh Reynolds | Stonington | Dealer

 Hugh is owner of Greenhead Lobster, one of Maine’s largest purveyors of live, fresh lobster.
 Greenhead ships lobster worldwide from its dockside headquarters in Stonington, known for its rich and historic tradition of lobstering.
 Hugh is passionate about his work, the quality of his lobsters and above all, customer satisfaction.
 His strong work ethic and demand for uncompromised quality are reflected throughout his entire operation.

 Vaughn A. Stinson | Hallowell | Public Member

-Vaughn has been the Chief Executive Officer of the Maine Tourism Association since 1998.
-He has oversight of the state’s eight visitor information centers, is responsible for up to 60 full- and part-time employees and an annual budget of $2.2 million.
+Vaughn recently retired as the Chief Executive Officer of the Maine Tourism Association , a position he has held since 1998.
+He was responsible for up to 60 full- and part-time employees, an annual budget of $2.2 million and the state’s eight visitor information centers.
 Vaughn’s involvement with the chambers of commerce and convention & visitors bureaus in Georgia, Maine, Florida, and Mississippi has provided him with a broad knowledge of travel and tourism, and their impact on economic and community development.
 Vaughn's full bio...